faizanasadkarim/Ecommerce-power-bi-dashboard/README.md

 # Ecommerce-power-bi-dashboard
-Goal of the Project:
-Work with data sets using Power BI Tool.
-You should be able to analyze data and answer the key business questions with the help of dashboards and report and derive insights.
-Also, you should document & communicate the insights and findings from the data

 Business Case:
 As analyst and you are working for leading e-commerce client.
 The client asked you to create analytical dash boards below themes.
 • Overview about various KPI's